mvcdigital/debbies-dogz/src/content/testimonials/cathy-and-maisie-the-labradoodle.md

   Debbie has been caring for Maisie for over 3 years now – providing regular lunchtime walks, daycare and overnight stays – and Maisie adores her!
-Debbie always puts the needs of individual dogs first, and especially makes sure they are safe and looked a􀈅er in bad weather – in hot and cold temperatures.
+Debbie always puts the needs of individual dogs first, and especially makes sure they are safe and looked after in bad weather – in hot and cold temperatures.

   There are many times when I have taken advice from Debbie on caring for my dog – her knowledge and